Course Descriptions

 LBST 400 (6) Senior Project in Liberal Studies

-Students write a thesis on a topic approved by a supervisory committee.
-The Fall semester involves directed reading, preparation, peer discussion and approval of outlines and preliminary writing.
-The bulk of the writing takes place during the Spring semester, the thesis being presented at the Spring Conference.
+Students write a thesis on a topic approved by their project supervisor.
+The Fall semester involves directed reading, preparation, approval of outlines, and preliminary writing.
+Comprehensive drafting and revising take place during the Spring semester.
+Students must contact the Department Chair in advance of the term of study.
 (0:1:0 for 30 weeks)

 Prerequisite: Admission to Liberal Studies major program (this requires third year standing, with 6 credits in English or equivalent and min.
-GPA of "C" over the last 24 credits attempted), and completion of LBST 320 or permission of instructor(s); Co-requisite: LBST 410 and 420 or permission of instructor(s).
+GPA of "C" over the last 24 credits attempted), and completion of one of LBST 350, LBST 360, LBST 370, or permission of instructor(s).

 LBST 442 (3) Great Minds, Great Ideas